 KoBoToolbox was used to deploy a web survey.
 The organization's board members and executive directors were invited through an email to participate in the survey between December 1, 2020, to April 15, 2021.
 Participants of the study received a reminder email and phone call.
 A total of 800 organizations were invited to participate in the study, out of which 301 organizations participated.
 The total response rate of the survey was 37.63%.
 Twenty-seven entries with incomplete information were dropped, only 274 valid samples were considered for the study.
 The response rate is slightly lower than the 38.9% response rate of web surveys suggested by the literature (Baruch & Holtom, 2008).
-However, the response rate of the survey was conducted during the lockdown period, while the second-round study was conducted when such a restriction in mobility was not enforced.
+However, the response rate of the survey was lesser than the earlier round of a similar survey.
+It might be because the first round of the survey was conducted during the lockdown period, while the second-round study was conducted when such a restriction in mobility was not enforced.

-2.1.4 Data collection instrument
+Data collection instrument

 This study adapted the survey instrument developed by K C, Bhandari, and Mahat (2020b).
-It further added questions to understand the nature of the effect on CSOs, response activities carried out, donor relationship, organization change and pivot as well the perception of CSOs on the freedom of expression and overall satisfaction with the handling of the crisis by the government.
+It further added guestions to understand the nature of the effect on CSOs, response activities carried out, donor relationship, organization change and pivot as well the perception of CSOs on the freedom of expression and overall satisfaction with the handling of the crisis by the government.
 The survey was translated into the Nepali language, and the respondents were given a bilingual survey.
 Two independent researchers checked the accuracy of the translation.
 Two organizations were asked to participate and provide feedback before deploying it to other participants.

 The survey instrument is presented in the appendix.